elenilou/Bankruptcy_Prediction/README.md

 ## Dataset

-The dataset used in this project was provided as part of an academic assignment for the course "[ Machine Learning]" at "[University of Macedonia] ".
+The dataset used in this project was provided as part of an academic assignment for the course Machine Learning at University of Macedonia.
 Due to distribution restrictions, the dataset itself cannot be shared publicly in this repository.

 The dataset contains financial and operational data for companies over several years (2006-2009).
 Each entry represents a company-year observation with features such as:
 - Financial ratios (e.g., Liquidity, Profitability, Debt Ratios)